jason0x43/hacs-hubitat/README.md

 - The address of the hub (e.g., `http://10.0.1.99` or just `10.0.1.99` if you’re
   not using https)
-- The app ID of the Maker API instance (the 3 or 4 digit number after `/apps/api/` in any of the Maker API URLs)
+- The app ID of the Maker API instance (the 2, 3 or 4 digit number after `/apps/api/` in any of the Maker API URLs)
 - The API access token
-- A port for the event server to listen on (more about this below); this will be chosen automatically by default
+- Optional: A port for the event server to listen on (more about this below); this will be chosen automatically by default
-- Optionally provide the relative paths to an SSL private key and certificate (e.g., `ssl/localhost-key.pem` and `ssl/localhost.pem`).
+- Optional: Provide the relative paths to an SSL private key and certificate (e.g., `ssl/localhost-key.pem` and `ssl/localhost.pem`).
 These are files that you will need to generate using a tool such as `mkcert` or `openssl` If these paths are provided, the event server (described below) will serve over SSL